-Panelbase is an online research panel which rewards members for participating in market research surveys.
-They claim to be one of the fastest growing research communities on the internet.
+Panelbase is an online research panel that rewards members for participating in market research surveys.

 Not only do they pay for completed surveys, but every survey that is attempted is also entered into a prize draw.
 And if you don’t qualify for the survey – you gain another entry, meaning it’s to your advantage to attempt as many surveys as possible.
 Prizes range from £1 to £50 and your winnings are paid into your Panelbase account.